mohammad-daqamsih/Simple-Bank-System/README.md

-# Bank Management System (C++)
+# Bank Management System - OOP Version

-A console-based bank management system written in C++.
-This project focuses on practicing core programming concepts such as file handling, data structures, and menu-driven applications.
+A console-based Bank Management System built with **C++**.

+This project started as a simple functional-programming bank system, then was redesigned and refactored into an **Object-Oriented Programming (OOP)** project with a better structure, clearer responsibilities, and additional features.

+## Project Evolution

+### Old Version
+The old version was built using a more **functional programming** style and focused mainly on:
+- Client management
+- User login
+- Permissions
+- Deposit / Withdraw operations
+- File handling using text files

+### New Version
+The new version was redesigned using **OOP** and organized into multiple classes and screens, making the project easier to maintain, extend, and understand.

 ## Features

+### Core Banking Features
+- List clients
-- Add new clients
+- Add new client
-- Update client information
+- Update client
-- Delete clients
+- Delete client
-- Search for a client by account number
+- Find client
-- Deposit and withdraw funds
+- Deposit
+- Withdraw
-- Display total balances
+- View total balances
-- Persistent data storage using text files

-## Version 2 Update – Authentication & Permissions

-This version introduces a basic authentication system and role-based access control.

-### New Additions
+### User Management
-- User login system (`Users.txt`)
+- User login system
-- Role-based permission management
+- Manage users
-- Restricted access to specific menu operations
+- Permissions-based access control
-- Improved program flow with authentication check before system access

-This update reflects a transition from a simple CRUD-based system to a more structured, permission-aware system design.
+### New Features Added in the OOP Version
+- Refactored the project from functional programming to OOP
+- Better project structure using classes
+- Separated screens and responsibilities
+- Added transfer between clients
+- Added transfer log
+- Added login register log
+- Added currency exchange module
+- Added currency calculator
+- Added currency search
+- Added currency rate update
+- Improved input validation

+## Project Structure

+The project is organized using multiple classes, such as:
+- `clsBankClient`
+- `clsUser`
+- `clsScreen`
+- `clsMainScreen`
+- `clsTransactionScreen`
+- `clsTransferScreen`
+- `clsTransferLogScreen`
+- `clsLoginScreen`
+- `clsLoginRegisterScreen`
+- `clsCurrency`
+- `clsCurrencyExchangeMainScreen`

+## Data Storage

+The system uses text files for storage:
+- `Clients.txt`
+- `Users.txt`
+- `TransfersLog.txt`
+- `LoginRegister.txt`
+- `Currencies.txt`

+## Concepts Practiced
+- Object-Oriented Programming (OOP)
+- File handling
+- Separation of concerns
+- Access control and permissions
+- Console application design
+- Basic system modularity

 ## Technologies Used
 - C++
-- File I/O (fstream)
-- STL (vector, string)
-- Console-based UI
+- Visual Studio

-## Data Storage
-- Client data is stored in `Clients.txt`
-- User data and roles are stored in `Users.txt`
-- Custom delimiter-based format is used for parsing records
+- Text file storage

-## Purpose
+## Future Improvements
-This project was built as part of my learning journey in C++.
-It aims to strengthen understanding of:
-- Structs and functions
-- Separation of logic
-- File-based data persistence
-- Program flow using menus
+- Password hashing
+- Better error handling
+- Database integration
+- GUI version
+- More secure authentication
+- Cleaner folder structure

 ## Notes
-- This is not intended to be a production-ready system.
-- The focus is on learning and applying fundamental C++ concepts.

-## Future Improvements
-- Refactor using Object-Oriented Programming (OOP)
-- Implement password hashing for better security
-- Improve modular structure (separate user & client management)
-- Add transaction history logging
-- Replace file storage with a database system
+This project is part of my learning journey in C++ and OOP, and I am documenting its development step by step.